It’s a weighty issue

 Carats are a measure of the weight of a diamond, rather than its size.

-This might seem like a weird distinction to make, but two diamonds with the same carat weight can be cut to have different physical dimensions, like the two on the left.
+This might seem like a weird distinction to make, but two diamonds with the same carat weight can be cut to have different physical dimensions, like the two below.

 These two stones would look very different sizes one placed in a ring setting – the stone on the right is wider so would look much larger.
 More importantly though, the two stones would refract and reflect light in different ways and sparkle different amounts.